 Sportsmanship – This is our most important code of conduct standard.
 Sportsmanship encompasses respect, friendship and the desire for fairness.
 Our players, coaches, and parents shall be taught that win or lose to be proud of anyone, their teammates, and the Association.
 They shall be taught to win with humility and lose with dignity.

 Teamwork - All players and coaches should strive to put the team above anyone individual.
 All members of BCISSHA should remember that we win as a team and lose as a team and that Together Everyone Achieves More.

 Individual Growth - We will promote the development of confidence and self-esteem in players to use the sport of ice hockey to better prepare team members for future challenges beyond hockey.

-Equal Opportunity - Every member of the WPSHA will be fairly evaluated and fairly considered in all aspects of involvement; board selections, coaching, volunteers, committees and most importantly players.
+Equal Opportunity - Every member of the BCISSHA will be fairly evaluated and fairly considered in all aspects of involvement; board selections, coaching, volunteers, committees and most importantly players.